Al Jazeera paid thousands to Georgia Senate candidate Jon Ossoff's company, records show

 The video was taken down and Al Jazeera digital executive director Yaser Bishr said the network "completely disowns the offensive content in question" and informed staffers of new mandatory bias and sensitivity training.

-Israel even moved to ban Al-Jazeera in 2017, according to the Associated Press, with then-Communications Minister Ayoob Kara saying the Qatar-owned entity "supports terrorism, supports religious radicalization."
+Israel even moved to ban Al Jazeera in 2017, according to the Associated Press, with then-Communications Minister Ayoob Kara saying the Qatar-owned entity "supports terrorism, supports religious radicalization."

-But Al-Jazeera and PCCW were just two among 32 disclosures made on Ossoff's form in regards to Insight TWI's income.
+But Al Jazeera and PCCW were just two among 32 disclosures made on Ossoff's form in regards to Insight TWI's income.
 Also on the form were far less controversial networks including AMC Networks Digital Group in New York City, BBC and SKY Vision in London, and companies from Brazil to the Netherlands to Norway to Australia.

 LOEFFLER, WARNOCK AGREE TO GEORGIA SENATE DEBATE AS PERDUE REFUSES SHOWDOWN WITH OSSOFF

 And the films produced by Insight TWI are not regime propaganda, but rather independent journalism decided on by Insight TWI then later licensed to other companies.
 The films aired by PCCW, for example, were about ISIS.
-Some of the documentaries aired by Al-Jazeera, on the other hand, were titled "Latin America Investigates" and "Living with Ebola."
+Some of the documentaries aired by Al Jazeera, on the other hand, were titled "Latin America Investigates" and "Living with Ebola."

 Nevertheless, the Insight TWI did receive payments from these companies, which the Perdue campaign says shows "abysmal judgment."

-"From the Chinese communist government to Al-Jazeera, Jon Ossoff's personal foreign film company has partnered with some of the most unsavory individuals and organizations imaginable," Perdue campaign spokesman John Burke said in a statement.
+"From the Chinese communist government to Al Jazeera, Jon Ossoff's personal foreign film company has partnered with some of the most unsavory individuals and organizations imaginable," Perdue campaign spokesman John Burke said in a statement.
 "He's shown abysmal judgment, working with China’s Communist government who failed to contain COVID-19 -- a fact that he tried to hide from voters -- and a company known as a 'mouthpiece for terrorists.'
 How can Georgians trust him to stand up to China and America's enemies while he’s being paid by them?"

-The Ossoff campaign, however, has defended the fact his company's documentaries aired on PCCW and Al-Jazeera and said it is perhaps even more important that those companies air such films to their audiences.
+The Ossoff campaign, however, has defended the fact his company's documentaries aired on PCCW and Al Jazeera and said it is perhaps even more important that those companies air such films to their audiences.

 "TV stations and distributors based in 33 countries have licensed and aired Jon’s work, which has exposed corrupt officials, organized crime, and war criminals," Lipper said.
 "His company’s productions have been aired worldwide — from the United States to Europe to Asia to the Middle East — and high-quality investigative journalism is even more vital in parts of the world where transparency and freedom of the press are under attack."